-The DOCG Chianti is produced in the heart of Tuscany, in the area between the provinces of Arezzo, Florence, Pisa, Pistoia, Prato and Siena.
+The DOCG Chianti is without doubt a symbol of Tuscany in the world, it is produced in the area between the provinces of Arezzo, Florence, Pisa, Pistoia, Prato and Siena.
 These are the hilly areas with large terraces and valleys crossed by the rivers.

-This territory has been producing wines since the time of the Etruscans, but only in 1800, it obtained the Controlled Designation of Origin - DOC label.
+This territory has been producing wines since the time of the Etruscans, Chianti was declared DOC in 1967 and reached the top appellation DOCG in 1984.

 Appellation: Chianti D.O.C.G.